What is benzene?

 People are exposed to benzene primarily by breathing air that contains the chemical.
 Workers in industries that produce or use benzene may be exposed to the highest levels of the chemical, although federal and state regulations have reduced these exposures in recent decades.
 Similarly, limits on the amount of benzene allowed in gasoline have contributed to reduced exposures.

 Mainstream cigarette smoke is another source of benzene exposure, accounting for about half of the total U.S. population exposure to this chemical.
 Among smokers, 90 percent of benzene exposures come from smoking.
 Benzene may also be found in glues, adhesives, cleaning products, and paint strippers.
 Outdoor air contains low levels of benzene from secondhand tobacco smoke, gasoline fumes, motor vehicle exhaust, and industrial emissions.

 Which cancers are associated with exposure to benzene?

 Exposure to benzene increases the risk of developing leukemia and other blood disorders.

 Don’t smoke and avoid exposure to secondhand tobacco smoke.
 Try to limit exposure to gasoline fumes.
 For workers who may be exposed to benzene on the job, the U.S. Centers for Disease Control and Prevention has information about how you can protect yourself and what to do if you are exposed.

 - National Toxicology Program.
-Benzene, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+Benzene, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed December 5, 2022.